moatazmohaamed/3d-Diamond-Ore/README.md

 # 3d-Diamond-Ore
-Minecraft Diamond ore made with three js and webGl
+Minecraft Diamond ore made with three js and webGl and gsap for animation spin